Paul Burstow: Election and parliamentary career

 Burstow first contested the Sutton and Cheam Parliamentary seat for the Liberal Democrats at the 1992 General Election.
 He was defeated by the Conservative Lady Olga Maitland despite achieving one of the largest swings to the Liberal Democrats in London at that election.

 He contested the seat again in 1997, this time being elected as its Liberal Democrat MP with a majority of 2,097.
 Burstow joined several other new Liberal Democrat MPs, for the party gained many other south-west London seats at that election.

 He made his maiden speech on 16 May 1997, speaking passionately about the needs of blind and disabled people.
 On his election, Burstow immediately became a party spokesman on the Environment under Paddy Ashdown.
 He became the spokesman on Social Security in 1999, on the election of Charles Kennedy as the Leader of the Liberal Democrats.

-After the 2001 general election, Burstow became the Health spokesman for the Liberal Democrats.
-He was promoted to the Liberal Democrat Shadow Cabinet as the Shadow Secretary of State for Health in 2003.
+Following the 2001 general election, Burstow became the Health spokesman for the Liberal Democrats.
+He was promoted to the Liberal Democrat shadow cabinet as the Shadow Secretary of State for Health in 2003.
 He stepped down from the Liberal Democrat Shadow Cabinet following the 2005 general election, but was appointed as the spokesman on London.
 On 22 March 2006, Liberal Democrat MPs elected him their Chief Whip.
 In that role he oversaw a number of reforms of the whips operation.

 In 2003, The Guardian described Burstow as "One of the most knowledgeable and effective politicians on older people's issues".
 He was voted by MPs as older people's champion in the epolitix Charity Champion awards in December 2005.